naveenvase/ParcelCo/README.md

 * The Interfaces, classes are documented with xml comments.

-* For package types Small, Medium, Large the overall size is calculated and stored as MaxSize.
-The calcuation for Maxsise is as follow:
+* For package types Small, Medium, Large the overall size is calculated and stored as OverallSize.
+The calcuation is as follow:
   * Length + (Breath multipliedby 2) + (Height multipliedby 2).
-This MaxSize is used to recommend a package type.
+This OverallSize is used to recommend a package type.
 For more details look into comments section for DimensionsCheck class in ParcelCo.Parcel.ServiceImplementation.Rules

 * The data for package types Small, Medium, Large is stored in a json file.
 The component retrieves this data and uses this data to recommend package types.

 * Validation/Business logic for identifying best package solution is rules-based and new rules can be added by adding new classes that apply the IRule interface, rather than modifying the class.

+* Solution caters for localised content i.e. user messages, user error messages.
+Resources file for various various languages needs to be completed.

 # Parse the Parcel #